 - 9. Purnululu National Park (Bungle Bungle)

 - 10. El Questro

 - 11. Kununurra

 - 13. Katherine

 - Let me know in the comments:

-Starting your road trip from Perth the first place you can visit during your journey on the west coast of Australia.
+Start your road trip from Perth the first place you can visit during your journey on the west coast of Australia.
 This city has great corners and it is worth planning a few days for it.
 In addition to the beautiful beaches, shops, and bars, I was particularly impressed by Kings Park.
 From up there you have the best view of the Perth skyline and at the same time, you can get a first impression of the local nature.

 The next stop on your Perth to darwin roadtrip is Kalbarri national park.
 In transit stopover at Nambung national park so you can break the total of 6 hours drive into halves if you wish.
-Nambun is famous for the adjacent pinnacles desert that combines the ocean with outstanding rock formations.
+Nambun is famous for the adjacent pinnacles dessert that combines the ocean with outstanding rock formations.
 It’s uniquely beautiful.